Composers’ Fund Guidance and FAQs

 WHO IS ELIGIBLE FOR THE COMPOSERS’ FUND?

-- Composers with a strong track record in their field who are at a point in their development where access to funding could help move forward their career.
+- Composers working in classical music with a strong track record in their field who are at a point in their development where access to funding would make a significant change to their career.

-- Composers who are already making a significant cultural contribution in the UK and have the potential for greater impact in the UK and overseas.
+- Composers who are making a significant cultural contribution in the UK and an impact overseas.

 - Composers writing primarily for live performance.

-- Composers must be based in the UK and must be members of PRS for Music* or in a position to join.
+- Composers must be based in the UK and a member of PRS for Music*

-- Composers who have tangible potential to reach significant acclaim / high profile in classical music
+- Composers who demonstrate critical acclaim and who have tangible potential to achieve a further significant profile**

 *Please note composers who are members of another performing rights society e.g. ASCAP, SACEM are not eligible.